astronomer/docs/astro/astro-support.md

 - You received a log alert on Astronomer.
 - You have lost the ability to use a [Public Preview](https://docs.astronomer.io/astro/feature-previews) feature that does not affect general services.

-**P4:** Low impact.
+### P4: Low impact

 Astro is fully usable but you have a question for our team.

 Examples: